isdanryan/AbleCase/readme.md

    - Check the main pages of your application to ensure everything is working as expected.

-### Remote/Final production deployment
+### Remote deployment

 The following steps assume that there is a server already set up with a Linux operating system, and a web server (like Nginx or Apache) is installed and running.
-I have optted to use Gunicorn as the WSGI server to serve the Django application, and use UFW as the firewall.
+I have opted to use Gunicorn as the WSGI server to serve the Django application, and use UFW as the firewall.

-For the final deployment in order to keep things as secure as possible, I offloaded the database to anoter hosting platform.
+For the final deployment in order to keep things as secure as possible, I offloaded the database to another hosting platform.
 However the steps below also include installing a PostgreSQL database on the same server.

 **1. Connect to the Server:**